-- coli infections, group B streptococcus (GBS), and listeria infections soon after birth may require antibiotic treatment.
+- E. coli infections, Group B streptococcus (GBS), and Listeria infections soon after birth may require antibiotic treatment.
 Babies may contract these bacteria during vaginal delivery.

 Doctors may order a complete blood count and blood culture to confirm bacterial infections before prescribing antibiotics.
 Antibiotics and their administration route are decided based on the type of infection and baby’s age, weight, and health status.

 Inappropriate and unnecessary use of antibiotics may result in antibiotic resistance and other problems.
 The following tips may help in safe antibiotic use in babies (2).

 - Always seek a prescription of antibiotics from a pediatrician

 - Never use antibiotics for viral infections such as flu or cold